dannywillems/ocaml-cordova-plugin-list/README.md

 Here some *plugin market* for inspiration
 * [Telerik market](http://plugins.telerik.com/cordova): Cordova and NativeScript
   plugin market.
 Can be a source of inspiration.
-* [PlugReg](http://www.plugreg.com/): list of cordova plugins.
+* [PlugReg](http://www.plugreg.com/): list of Cordova plugins.

 ### Improvements and To-do

-* Create a bindings plugin market like cordova plugins have [here](https://cordova.apache.org/plugins/).
+* Create a bindings plugin market like Cordova plugins have [here](https://cordova.apache.org/plugins/).
 * For the moment, there are no OCaml documentations: we redirect you in the original plugin documentation and/or write comments in ml and mli files.
 We would like to have a full documentation for OCaml users.
 * We could improve some plugins by using the cordova object.
 For example, some files destination are only available on ios devices and for the moment, the file plugin allows you to use them on android devices which gives null.
-* For the moment, you also need to add manually the original cordova plugin with
+* For the moment, you also need to add manually the original Cordova plugin with
 ```
 cordova plugin add [plugin_name]
 ```
-It could be interesting to analyse the source code of the cordova application (written in OCaml), detect used plugins and automatically run the cordova plugin add command.
+It could be interesting to analyse the source code of the Cordova application (written in OCaml), detect used plugins and automatically run the cordova plugin add command.
 Use [merlin](https://github.com/the-lambda-church/merlin) method to analyse the code?

-* A binary like *cordova* to create new cordova project in OCaml and simplify when the user wants to add a plugin.
+* A binary like *cordova* to create new Cordova project in OCaml and simplify when the user wants to add a plugin.

 ## Maintainers